aggrawal-ankur/gitbook/content/docs/memory/dma/syscalls.md

 ## User Space Layout

 This is the virtual address space layout for user space memory.
-For more information, checkout [virtual-memory-layout.md](../introduction/virtual-memory-layout.md "mention")

 ```
   User Space Memory Layout